Allergy Management: Grooming Your Hypoallergenic Cat

 Next, take your specially selected brush or comb and work through your cat’s coat in sections.
 Start from the head and work towards the tail, following the direction of hair growth.
 For long-haired breeds, remember to softly comb the undercoat to remove any hidden shed hair.
 With short-haired cats, focus on using the slicker brush gently to remove surface hair and dander.

 With the loose fur out of the way, it is time to get a bit more hands-on.
 If your cat tolerates it, use a de-shedding tool to remove even more hair.
-Be sure to use this tool with a light hand; it is potent and can irritate the skin if used with too much pressure or too frequently.
+Be sure to use this tool with a light hand; it’s potent and can irritate the skin if used with too much pressure or too frequently.

 If it is not bath time, or if your cat is not a fan of water, hypoallergenic pet wipes come to the rescue.
 Wipe down your cat’s body, legs, and tail, and don’t forget the little crevices like between the toes and under the chin.
 These pre-moistened wipes are great for a quick refresh and can significantly reduce the amount of dander that makes its way into your living space.